zaymund/uka-theme-docs/README.md

-# WPThemeDoc
+# WordPress Theme Documentation
 Easily create beautiful, simple to use, and easily extendable documentation for your WordPress themes.

 ## Build with NPM
 First of all install npm and run console in the project folder:
 <pre>npm install</pre>

-After that you will be able to build Theme Documentation
+After that you will be able to build Theme Documentation:
 <pre>npm start</pre>

-Build will be added here /build/index.html
+Build will be added here: /build/index.html

 ## Variables
-WPThemeDoc is straight HTML, but it utilizes a few "Find and Replace" variables so it's that much easier to plug in your relevant data.
+Uka-theme-docs is straight HTML, but it utilizes a few "Find and Replace" variables so it's that much easier to plug in your relevant data.
 Simply conduct a search and replace the following:

 - [ ] `@@name` - York Pro
 - [ ] `@@slug` - york-pro